yanivam/react-path-tooltip/README.md

 ~~~

 ## Customization
-The following mandatory and optional parameters are passed to the tooltip component:
+The following parameters are passed to the tooltip component:

 | Prop             | Type   | Description |
 | ---------------- | ------ | ----------- |